 A recent study investigated SARMs as a potential therapy for male hypogonadism (reduced testosterone levels and production).

-The researchers found that SARMs may provide a valid alternative to testosterone replacement therapy and limit the negative effects of testosterone treatment.
-RAD 140 has been the primary target for these studies, though it has yet to prove capability in providing the wide array of benefits associated with healthy testosterone levels.
+The researchers found that SARMs may provide a valid alternative to testosterone replacement therapy and limit the adverse effects of testosterone treatment.
+RAD-140 has been the primary target for these studies, though it has yet to prove its capability in providing the vast array of benefits associated with healthy testosterone levels.
 More research is needed to confirm whether this is valid, as androgenic effects seem absent from SARMs that are presently in circulation.

 3. Potential Therapy for Osteopenia or Osteoporosis